mgreter/webmerge/README.md

 - Add sass2scss converter script
 - Prepare code for v1.0.0 release
 - Update installation docs in readme
-- Handle source maps for css and js
 - Implement @license header handling
 - Test more edge cases (specially css parser)
 - Invoke processors according to file extensions
 - Take advantage of the new css parser in OCBNET::CSS3
-- Refactor config XML handling (execute blocks in order)
-- Refactor config scope handling (relation to XML blocks)
+- Implement correct source map generating for css minifier
+- Add  unit testing and code coverage for css and js (prepared)

 More ideas